Kidney function tests

 Precautions and Contraindications

 Fasting for 8-12 hours before the test is recommended, avoiding high-protein diets or vigorous exercise, as these can elevate creatinine levels.
-If urinary tract infection is suspected, treat the infection first to prevent misinterpretation of proteinuria results.
+If urinary tract infection is suspected, treat the infection first to avoid misinterpretation of proteinuria results.
 Patients with coagulation disorders should have prolonged compression to prevent bleeding.

 Interactions with Other Treatments

-Treatment Efficacy and Evidence
+Treatment Outcomes and Evidence

-Clinical evidence shows that regular monitoring of kidney function can reduce the risk of end-stage renal disease by up to 30%.
+Clinical evidence shows that regular monitoring of renal function can reduce the risk of end-stage renal disease by up to 30%.
 Combining microalbuminuria and eGFR indicators can predict renal failure progression 1-2 years in advance, allowing for effective treatment adjustments.

 Frequently Asked Questions